Department of Chemistry and Biochemistry

 General Chemistry

 Three lectures and one three-hour laboratory.
+Second semester of the general chemistry sequence designed for students majoring in science, engineering, or pre-health profession pathways.
+Topics include chemical equilibria, kinetics, and thermodynamics.
 Degree credit is not awarded for both CH 102 and CH 105 or both CH 102 and CH 118.
-Continuation of CH 100 or CH 101, with basic inorganic chemistry.
-Includes a systematic study of the elements and the structures, properties, and reactions of their compounds.
 Usually offered in the fall, spring, and summer semesters.

 Prerequisite(s): (CH 100 or CH 101, or CH 117) and (MATH 112 or MATH 115 or MATH 125 or MATH 145 or MATH 126 or MATH 146 or MATH 227 or MATH 247 or UA Math Placement Test Score of 370-439 or ACT Math Subscore of 28 or old SAT Math Subscore of 630 or new SAT Math Subscore of 650)